DanTheLyon99/Rogue3D/README.md

 * [Linux](https://www.linux.org/)

 ## Getting Started
-To get Rogue3D up and running properly, here's what you'll need to do.
+To get Rogue3D up and running properly, here is what you'll need to do.

 ### Prerequisites